Herbert Huffman: Columbus Boychoir School

-At Princeton, the choir became affiliated with Huffman’s alma mater, the Westminster Choir College.
+At Princeton, the choir became affiliated with Huffman's alma mater, the Westminster Choir College.
 Physicist Albert Einstein and his wife attended rehearsals and concerts and sometimes interacted with the students.
 While on tour during this period, the boys traveled on a customized bus, outfitted with school desks and a piano.
 In 1956, Huffman stepped aside as director of the Columbus Boychoir in order to pursue business opportunities.
 He nevertheless remained closely associated with the organization for the remainder of his life.

-Later Business Activities
+Later business activities

-In the late 1950s, Huffman established three McDonald’s restaurant franchises in Columbus, Ohio.
+In the late 1950s, Huffman established three McDonald's restaurant franchises in Columbus, Ohio.
 In 1965 or 1966, Huffman sold these operations and moved with his wife, children, and grandchildren to Palm Beach Gardens, Florida.
 There, he continued his endeavors in the fast food business and invested in real estate.

 Death

 Herbert Huffman died suddenly on June 13, 1968, in Palm Beach County, Florida.
 His funeral was held in Marysville, Union County, Ohio.
 His widow, Mary Christine, continued to reside in Palm Beach County, Florida, until her death on November 21, 2002, at 96 years of age.